 The College of Registered Psychotherapists of Ontario (CRPO) supports measures to remove barriers that are challenging equitable access for Ontarians to the care that Registered Psychotherapists (RPs) are well-positioned to provide.

-- establishing and enforcing standards and guidelines for the practise and conduct of registrants
+- establishing and enforcing standards and guidelines for the practice and conduct of registrants

 - upholding the quality of care by developing a robust quality assurance program to ensure registrants continually improve their skills and knowledge

 - responding to complaints and reports about the care provided by registrants

 The public has grown to expect that RPs will be accessible partners on their care teams, whether in private practice, community health care organizations, or in hospitals.
 However, some challenges in the delivery system remain, impeding access to care that RPs are well-positioned to provide.
 By leveraging the growing number of RPs within the system broadly, the province’s mental health care services could be better optimized, resulting in improved access to appropriate continuity of care with providers and in the setting of choice.

 Psychotherapy Act, 2007, S.O.
 2007, c.
 10, Sched.
 R, section 3.